devKaos117/tech.lib/tech.lib/Linux/Commands/npm.md

 > [!info] Node.js package manager

-Package manager for the [[node]] JavaScript platform.
+Package manager for the [[Linux/Commands/node|node]] JavaScript platform.
 It puts modules in place so that node can find them, and manages dependency conflicts intelligently

 ## Favorite Uses
 ```sh